-The Securities Trading Policy (formerly the Share Trading Policy) reinforces the requirements of the Corporations Act 2001 in relation to the prohibition against insider trading.
+The Securities Trading Policy reinforces the requirements of the Corporations Act 2001 in relation to the prohibition against insider trading.
 The policy restricts Directors and senior executives (and their associates) from dealing in Ansell securities except during limited 'trading windows'.
 These windows generally include the 30 days after half-year and full-year results and the Annual General Meeting.
 The policy prohibits dealing in Ansell shares when in possession of inside information as well as hedging, or otherwise limiting economic risk, in relation to unvested rights or shares acquired under any of the Group's employee incentive plans.
-Where a Director or senior manager holds Ansell shares under the terms of a margin lending arrangement, the Company will disclose details to the market where required by law or practice, having regard to the materiality of the arrangement.
+Directors and senior management are prohibited from entering into a margin loan or similar funding arrangement in respect to Ansell securities.